ulrikpedersen/swmr-testapp/README.md

 The "swmr" application takes a subcommand, either: "read" or "write".

-Both reader and writer operate by loading in a reference dataset (a single 2D image) from a file is one is supplied (--testdatafile).
+Both reader and writer operate by loading in a reference dataset (a single 2D image in a 3D dataset) from a file is one is supplied (--testdatafile).
 Writer and reader must use the same test data and DATAFILE to succeed.
+The 2D image chunking (the last 2 dims) configuration of the test dataset is u sed in the writer when creating the new dataset in the output DATAFILE.

+An example --testdatafile could look something like this:

+    h5dump -Hp excimg.h5
+    HDF5 "excimg.h5" {
+    GROUP "/" {
+       DATASET "data" {
+          DATATYPE  H5T_STD_U16LE
+          DATASPACE  SIMPLE { ( 1, 1024, 2048 ) / ( 1, 1024, 2048 ) }
+          STORAGE_LAYOUT {
+             CHUNKED ( 1, 256, 2048 )
+             SIZE 4194304
+          }
+          FILTERS {
+             NONE
+          }
+          FILLVALUE {
+             FILL_TIME H5D_FILL_TIME_ALLOC
+             VALUE  0
+          }
+          ALLOCATION_TIME {
+             H5D_ALLOC_TIME_INCR
+          }
+       }
+    }
+    }

 The writer will repeatedly write the reference dataset into a growing 3D dataset in the output DATAFILE.
 Multiple readers can be started after the writer has